Bone Lesions and Damage

 Bone cell activity in myeloma

 Normally, the activity of the osteoclasts and osteoblasts is well balanced – the osteoclasts clear out the fatigued bone and the osteoblasts begin the rebuilding of new bone.
 In patients with multiple myeloma, bone resorption by the osteoclasts is increased and exceeds bone reformation.
 Calcium lost from the bones appears in increasing amounts in the patient’s serum and urine.
 This increase in bone resorption may result in pain, bone fractures, spinal cord compression, and hypercalcemia.
+Multiple myeloma bone lesions may be treated with bisphosphonates or radiation therapy.

 In myeloma there is an increase in osteoclast activity that is caused by factors called osteoclastic activating factors or OAFs.
 These osteoclastic activating factors are known to be released by tumor cells.